cloudmesh-community/book/chapters/msg/graphql.md

 ]
 ```

-Add the Token mutation
+Add the Token mutation to `cloudmeshrepo/schema.py`.

-:o: this is unclear where you do it

 ```python
 class Mutation(users.schema.Mutation, repositories.schema.Mutation, graphene.ObjectType):
     token_auth = graphql_jwt.ObtainJSONWebToken.Field()
 ```

-Run the server and fire the token mutation providing username and
+Run the server using `runserver` command and fire the token mutation
-password.

-:o: how do i run it, this is unclear

-:o: the next line is unclear, where do I do this
+providing username and password.
+You can either run this mutation on
+*GraphiQL* or using `curl` command.

+For *GraphiQL* run this on query panel.

 ```graphql
 mutation {